Accounts: OATH

 2. Click the three dots in the upper right corner of the app and select Configuration.

-3. On the Configuration screen, select Passwords and reset.
+3. On the Configuration screen, select Manage password under the OATH section.

 _images/oath-configuration-ios.jpg

-4. Click Set password, enter your new password.
+4. Click Set password and enter your new password.
 The password may contain letters, numbers, and special characters.
-Enter your password again to confirm and click Save.
+Enter your password again to confirm and click Set.

 For NFC connections, tap your key to complete the operation.